polkadot-study-group/polkadot-cli/README.md

 # Install solochain
+This will install the solochain blockchain on your local machine.
 ```sh
 ./target/release/cli install solochain
 ```

-this will install the solochain blockchain on your local machine.
+This will start the solochain blockchain on your local machine.
 ```sh
 ./target/release/cli run solochain
 ```
-this will start the solochain blockchain on your local machine.